CDCgov/ixa-epi-isolation/docs/natural-history-inputs.md

 The `id` is an identifier that marks a distinct sample from the natural history parameters at a given `time` since the person was first infected.
-The `gi_cdf` describes the fraction of infectiousness that has occured in this parameter set a given time.
+The `gi_cdf` describes the fraction of infectiousness that has occured in this parameter set at time t.
 Additional columns like `viral_load` and other time-varying quantities can easily be added in this input schema.

 In the future, we may also add variables like `symptom_onset_time` and `symptom_improvement_time`.
 These